D-Zhang95/d-zhang95.github.io/_pages/about.md

   - /about.html
 ---

-I am a Theoretical Physicist and a PhD Candidate at the Department of Astronomy, University of Science and Technology of China.
+I am a Theoretical Cosmologist and a PhD Candidate at the Department of Astronomy, University of Science and Technology of China.
 My main research interests lie in the fields of dark matter, dark energy, and quantum effects in cosmological systems.

 Beyond Work
 ======